 But the most important, it awakenes our Problem Solving abilities, and Courage To Create.
 It provides safe environment and empowers gils with Curious Exploration and peer support,

 During 2020-2021 school year NGCC pivoted again and used the hybrid mode.
 We were able to host two new cohorts introducing girls to Compuer Science concepts and coding basics, and hosted Summer Coding Camp focused on Web Development.
-The program was a year long, and we delivered the Spring and Fall semester with 14 sessions (one class per week) for four cohorts of students (two and two) of different age, 10-18.
+The program was a year long, and we delivered the Spring and Fall semester with 14 sessions each (one class per week) for four cohorts of students (two and two) of different age, 10-18.
 We also were able to run a Summer Intensive bootcamp 2 weeks long, daily.
 Total - three semesters, with different outcomes, but definitely creating a peer environment and transformation for girls, cultivating sisterhood and bravery.
 We were able to empower them with the idea: Coding is Fun with friends, and they are capable of creating things using technology.
-Check out some results here
+Check out their incredible projects here:

 - Spring 2021 cohort recap